looeee/discoverthreejs-site/markdown/book/first-steps/physically-based-rendering.md

 > $ 1 \text{ unit} = 1 \text{ meter}$

-If you bring in models built by another artist that are measured in feet, inches, centimeters, or furlongs, you should re-scale them to meters. {{< link path="/book/first-steps/transformations/" title="We'll show you how to scale objects in the next chapter" >}}.
+If you bring in models built by another artist that are measured in feet, inches, centimeters, or furlongs, you should re-scale them to meters.
+[We'll show you how to scale objects in the next chapter]({{< relref "/book/first-steps/transformations" >}} "We'll show you how to scale objects in the next chapter").

 ## Lighting in three.js